 The Spy Whose Powerful Decision Helped Get an American Victory at Yorktown: Meeting James Armistead Lafayette

-If you've followed along the blog, you know Mr. Lafayette is likely a man from history who was brought to life in Colonial Williamsburg (CW) through an actor and historian.
+If you've followed along the blog, you know that James Armistead Lafayette is likely a man from history who was brought to life in Colonial Williamsburg (CW) through an actor and historian.
+It's how I had been introduced to a lot of people associated with the Revolutionary early on as a history blogger.

-I've heard the name James Lafayette in the past... he's referenced around here in the largest living history museum in the world!
+So yes, I'd heard the name James Lafayette before I "met" him... he's referenced around here in the largest living history museum in the world!
 Some of y'all may have actually heard about him in your studies of early American history.

 Necessary disclaimer: As a blogger, I use affiliate links sometimes!
 I may receive commission from purchases I share; it does not change your price but sometimes you might get a discount.